LionelBirglen/LinkageKinematicModels/README.md

-# Common Linkages' Kinematic Models
+# Matlab and Python Libraries for Common Linkages' Kinematic Models

-Support files for the kinematic analysis of planar linkages studied in the MEC6319 course at Polytechnique Montréal.
-Each mechanism is provided with direct kinematics, inverse kinematics, a standalone plot function, and a fully interactive GUI — all in both **MATLAB/Octave** and **Python**.
+Support files for the kinematic analysis of linkages, some studied in the MEC6319 course at Polytechnique Montréal.
+Mechanisms are provided with standalone direct kinematics, inverse kinematics, and plot functions, as well as a fully interactive GUI — all in both **MATLAB/Octave** and **Python**.
+All matlab functions were checked to be 100% compatible with Octave.

 ## Mechanisms Included